Language

 Example: "The team saw an opportunity to expand into the Asian market."

-2. Forming Negative Statements: Using "Did Not See"
+2. Forming negative statements: Using "Did Not See"

 Creating negative statements with "see" in the past tense requires the auxiliary verb "did" combined with "not" followed by the base form of the verb—not the past tense form.
 This represents a critical distinction that often generates confusion.